|Little Traverse, MI|

 In 1887, a forty-five-foot-deep, two-inch drive well was sunk near the dwelling to provide water via a hand pump.
 Four years later, the station was connected to the city’s main, which provided a steady supply of water for domestic purposes and for protection against fire.
 A summer kitchen was added to the lighthouse in 1894.

 Though a fog bell was mentioned in the original plans for the station, only a light was available to mariners until 1896, when a two-story, square, pyramidal, fog-bell tower, resting atop five brick piers, was erected.
 The lower portion of the tower was enclosed, and the 1,800-pound bell was hung in the open upper portion.
 Starting on June 1, 1896, the bell was struck a double blow every thirty seconds when needed.
 Prior to being installed at Little Traverse Lighthouse, the bell and striking mechanism had been used at Manitowoc, Wisconsin.
+On June 26, 1914, the characteristic of the fog bell was changed to a single blow every fifteen seconds.

 Though the details regarding the structures at a light station are interesting to many, the keepers who looked after the light were the real soul of the lighthouse.
 The first two keepers of Little Traverse Lighthouse both had long tenures, with their combined service accounting for more than half of the time the light was staffed.